-How do I view live images of the IP camera via the Internet Explorer on a Desktop PC or a laptop computers in a situation where there are no monitors?
+How do I view the live images of the IP camera via the Microsoft Internet Explorer on the television?

+Desktop PCs or the laptop computers in a situation where there are no monitors or

-♦To get the IP address of the IP camera without a monitor, use one of the following two methods to get the IP address: UPnP and USB function.
+♦ To get the IP address of the IP camera without a monitor, use one of the following two methods to get the IP address: UPnP and USB function.